hoyles/collab_workflow/README.md

 ## Five basic git commands

- 1. `git clone <url>` makes a direct copy of repository to you local machine
+ 1. `git clone <url>` makes a direct copy of the repository to your local machine
  2. `git add <file>` adds a file for staging
- 3. `git commit -a` commits all your changes locally (your repo copy on your machine)
+ 3. `git commit -a` commits all your changes locally (the repo copy on your machine)
- 4. `git push` pushes changes from your local repo to remote (personal) repo
+ 4. `git push` pushes changes from your local repo to the remote (personal) repo
  5. `git pull` pulls updates from a remote repo to your local repos

 ## How to switch between different branches